 It's imperative to monitor, measure and analyze your marketing activities and investment.
 You should continue to evolve and improve your strategy over time—no matter how long you've been doing it.

-There are basic (free!) tools that are readily available (that live within and outside your marketing platforms such as Indeed) that can help your monitor performance, such as Facebook Ads Manager and Indeed Job Analytics.
+There are basic (and free) tools that are readily available (that live within and outside your marketing platforms such as Indeed) that can help your monitor performance, such as Facebook Ads Manager and Indeed Job Analytics.

 10. Communicate the Strategy to Recruiters.

-Before you press "go" on your recruitment marketing strategy, marketing tactics and activities must trickle down to the desk level—the recruiters' desks, to be specific.
+Before you press "go" on your recruitment marketing strategy, marketing tactics and activities must trickle down to your recruiters.

 Communicate what you are doing and why you are doing it.
-If they can understand the time and money investment of your recruitment marketing strategy, they'll be more likely to buy in and do their part.
+If they can understand the "why" behind your recruitment marketing strategy, they'll be more likely to buy in and do their part.